 Shopify Plus is $2000 per month for the base license fee.
-However, if you go over $800,000 in gross turnover, you switch over to a 0.25 percent GMV percentage.
+However, if you go over $800,000 in gross turnover, you receive a more favorable GMV percentage.
 If you have a Shopify Plus plan, you will get the higher-end version of the platform, Shopify Pro, for free.

 If you decide you want to upgrade to the Pro version but do NOT have Shopify Plus, there are fees you will need to pay.
-That amount is $89 per month for each of your physical locations (in addition to your Shopify plan cost).
+That amount is $89 per month for each of your physical locations up to 1000 (in addition to your Shopify plan cost).

 - Anyone with a Shopify plan can start using Shopify POS Lite 100% FREE.